 E. Employees may request the use of a District-owned cellular telephone or similar telecommunication device.
 Requests must be initially approved by the employee’s supervisor and the budget manager responsible for said expenditure.
 Completed requests are submitted to the Superintendent or designee for final review, approval and processing.

 II.
-Cellular Telephones, Superintendent, Administrators, & Other Designated Staff
+Cellular Smartphones, Superintendent, Administrators, & Other Designated Staff

-A. The Superintendent, all administrators, and any other employees as may be designated by the Superintendent which, in the Superintendent’s judgment, are required to be readily available to conduct District business, may, in lieu of using a District-owned cellular phone, elect to purchase a cellular phone device, provided that such cellular-phone device is capable of receiving both voice and data service, and further, has a service plan that includes both voice and data service.
-Those employees who elect to purchase a personal cellular phone device in lieu of receiving a District-owned cellular phone, shall purchase a cellular phone that is capable of receiving both voice and data service.
-The District shall provide those employees a monthly stipend of $80.00 for monthly service plan charges.
+A. The Superintendent, all administrators, and any other employees as may be designated by the Superintendent which, in the Superintendent’s judgment, are required to be readily available to conduct District business, may, in lieu of using a District-owned cellular phone, elect to purchase a cellular smartphone device, provided that such cellular-smartphone device is capable of receiving both voice and data service, has a service plan that includes both voice and data service, and is capable of meeting the technology (e.g., email) and security (e.g., MFA) requirements of the District.
+Those employees who elect to purchase a personal cellular smartphone device in lieu of receiving a District-owned cellular phone, may be provided a monthly stipend.
 Such cellular phones shall be the property of the employee and any stipend shall be included as part of the employee’s compensation.
-No other reimbursements above the stipend amount shall be allowed
+No other reimbursements above the stipend amount shall be allowed.

 III.
 The Technology Division shall be responsible for acquisition, installation, maintenance, and repair of all District-owned cellular telephones, telephone equipment and telephone systems.
 The Technology Division shall also be responsible for the administration of all of the District’s cellular telephones, telephones, and voicemail accounts.